alliedvision/alvium-csi2-driver/README.md

 # Alvium CSI2 driver

 ## Overview
-This repository contains the source code of the linux Alvium CSI2 driver module release 1.1.0.
+This repository contains the source code of the Linux Alvium CSI2 driver module release 1.1.0.

 ## Compatibility
 This release is tested with: